Email FacebookTwitterMenu burgerClose thin

 Getting a second home loan is a serious undertaking, especially because you risk losing your home if you can’t keep up with your mortgage payments.
 If you’re set on applying for one, it’s best to proceed with caution and think about the problems you could face from taking on additional debt.

-- Planning ahead for your home purchase is critical for your long-term financial plans.
-A financial advisor can help with this.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• A financial advisor can help you with all of your long-term financial planning, especially when it comes to real estate.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/KatarzynaBialasiewicz, ©iStock.com/Cathy Yeulet, ©iStock.com/Robert Ingelhart